ThinkJEPA: Empowering Latent World Models with Large Vision-Language Reasoning Model: Methodology

-Densely sampled inputs provide strong motion and interaction cues, but they also limit the temporal duration that can be processed in a single forward pass due to compute and memory constraints.
+\textbf{Rollout of the JEPA branch.} Densely sampled inputs provide strong motion and interaction cues, but they also limit the temporal duration that can be processed in a single forward pass due to compute and memory constraints.
 For videos whose length exceeds the JEPA observation window, we therefore perform \emph{recursive rollout} by repeatedly forecasting the next segment and feeding the predicted latents into the subsequent step.

 Let $W$ denote the number of frames per JEPA window (e.g., $W=T_p+T_f$), and let $k$ index rollout steps.
 At step $k$, the predictor takes past latent tokens $F^{\text{past}}_{k}$ and outputs future latent tokens $\hat{F}^{\text{fut}}_{k}$: